 Our program is open to children who are 2 years 9 months or older and operates year-round with most enrollment openings occurring in the early Fall.
 Children who are ready for our preschool do not need to be fully toilet trained.

 We offer a full day program from 8:00 a.m. to 5:30 p.m. five days a week.
 We also enroll part week positions 3 day (Monday, Tuesday, Wednesday or Wednesday, Thursday, Friday) and 4 day (Monday, Tuesday, Thursday, Friday), depending upon requests and our overall enrollment needs.
 Extended care is offered and should be arranged with the director at any time throughout the year.
 Early care is 7:30 a.m. to 8:00 a.m. and late care is 5:30 p.m. to 6:00 p.m.
 We do not offer half-day programs.
-Gates & Bridges (IDC) is closed three separate times per year—one week each for Winter and Spring breaks, and two weeks in August between the end of one school year and the beginning of the next.
+Gates & Bridges (IDC) is closed three separate times per year—two weeks for Winter break, one week for Spring break, and two weeks in August between the end of one school year and the beginning of the next.
 The center is also closed for Holidays throughout the year.
 The holiday schedule generally follows SFUSD’s schedule.

 Over the last thirty five years, we sought to balance ingredients of a variety of early childhood education philosophies into an exemplary program.
 We believe that children need many opportunities to play, experience, explore, discover and practice in a safe, child-centered environment.
 We respect the child’s need for both nurturing and independence, quiet and active play, time alone and in group endeavors.
 We integrate a wide range of teaching philosophies into our program that includes the RIE methods, montessori and project based learning.
 We aim to provide opportunities for the children to participate in a variety of activities.